 If you engage developers in Eastern Europe you are more likely to deal with a developer that will tell you if they think your idea is rubbish and have the foresight to come up with something better with a logical explanation.

 Communicating with offshore developers needs to be done on a regular basis.
 You need to hold them to a schedule that you all agree.

-Remember, you are accountable to either your stakeholders or your own customer.
+Remember, you are accountable to either your internal stakeholders or your own customer.